 More rhythms, playing arpeggios, chords, and melodies follow, and you blast through the course and start to really notice how great your playing sounds.

-You will own and have access to the video for always, and be able to revisit any lessons that you find tricky, to completely master them.
+You will own and have access to the video for always and be able to revisit any lessons that you find tricky, to master completely.

 Related Tongue Drum Information

 I have a host of other tongue drum articles to help you as you begin your tongue drum journey or wish to find out more before buying your first instrument.

 If you are still in the decision-making phase about which tongue drum to buy, I have a full guide to the best tongue drums for beginners.